Jafarighm/jafarighm.github.io/_pages/cv.md

 *Ferdowsi University of Mashhad*<br>
 Apr 2024<br>

-**Achieving 5th place in the national entrance exam for the Master's program in Plant Biology, out of all candidates in Iran.**<br>
+**Achieving fifth place in the national entrance exam for the Master's program in Plant Biology, out of all candidates in Iran.**<br>
-Aug 2021<be>
+Aug 2021<br>

 **Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<br>
 *Ferdowsi University of Mashhad*<br>